-To be considered for the award, a Junior Investigator must submit an abstract by Monday, February 24, 2020 using this link.
-Once the abstract has been submitted, the Junior Investigator must send an email to Jayne Dixon Weber firstname.lastname@example.org requesting they be considered for the award – with the following:
+To be considered for the award, a Junior Investigator must submit an abstract by Monday, February 24, 2020.
+Once the abstract has been submitted, the Junior Investigator must send an email to Jayne Dixon Weber at email@example.com requesting they be considered for the award and include the following:

 Abstracts will be reviewed, and the finalists will be selected by the NFXF Conference Advisors.

 - Will be notified by Friday, April 17, 2020.